 Understanding and analyzing scripts and performance in order to be an effective actor/storyteller who speaks as a character.
 Projects focus on solo, duet performances.
 Studio.
 Prerequisite: instructor approval

 THP 503 Performance: The Ensemble.
-(8) A
+(8)

-The ensemble, working with a playwright, creates a play that addresses social issues through improvisation and community input.
+Ensemble, working with a playwright, creates a play that addresses social issues through improvisation and community input.
 Studio.
 Prerequisite: instructor approval.

-THP 504 Performance: Revisioning the Classics.
-(8) A
+THP 504 Acting: Transformation II.
+(8)